NandaKishoreYadav/Custom-PDF-Assistant/README.md

     ```sh
     git clone https://github.com/NandaKishoreYadav/Custom-PDF-Assistant.git
     ```
-2. Obtain your Google PaLM API key from [Google AI Studio](https://aistudio.google.com/app/apikey) and paste it in the `.env` file.
-If you prefer to use OpenAI, obtain an API key from OpenAI and use it (note that it will incur costs).
+2. Obtain your Google PaLM API key for free from [Google AI Studio](https://aistudio.google.com/app/apikey) and paste it in the `.env` file.
+If you prefer to use OpenAI, obtain an API key from OpenAI and use it.

 3. Open a command prompt from the project directory and create a new virtual environment:
     ```sh